-Is your MacBook Pro stuck on loading screen with Apple logo on it, or it just won't' turn on?
+Is your MacBook Pro stuck on the loading screen with the Apple logo on it, or it just won't' turn on?
 You have waited for several minutes and it didn’t show any progress?
 Normally, it only needs around 30 seconds for Mac to boot.
 If it didn’t happen, try the solutions listed below to fix it.

 See also: How To Fix Mac Won't Connect To Wifi.